irish terrier portrait

 Irish Terrier Care

 Some Irish Terriers are inveterate escape artists, so fence height should be higher than one might think is needed for a dog this size.
 A good height is five to six feet.
 Like all terriers, ITs are diggers, so the bottom of your fence should be escape-proof as well.
 You may need to set it in concrete or line the bottom of it with chicken wire.
 An underground electronic fence will not keep an Irish Terrier confined.
-More important, it won’t prevent other dogs from coming onto your property and getting into a fight with your IT.
+More importantly, it won’t prevent other dogs from coming onto your property and getting into a fight with your IT.
 The energetic Irish Terrier needs moderate exercise.
-Give him two or three walks on leash of 20 to 30 minutes each day.
+Give him two or three walks on a leash of 20 to 30 minutes each day.
 A chance to romp in a safely fenced area is also welcome.
 He’s not a true running breed, but he’s a good companion for joggers who go at an easy to moderate pace.
 He’s not a distance runner or a fast-paced dog.
 Condition him gradually, and wait until he’s fully grown before you start jogging with him.
 If you can control his tendency to bark, an Irish Terrier will do as well in an apartment as in a house.
 He should live indoors with his people, and given sufficient exercise, he’s a quiet, polite housemate.
 If you leave him alone in the backyard with no companionship or occupation, he’s likely to relandscape it with a number of holes.

 Puppy or adult, the Irish Terrier is playful, but his idea of play and yours may vary.
 He’ll enjoy shredding magazines or other papers, overturning the garbage or the laundry basket, surfing the kitchen counter or dining room table for something to eat (he’ll find a way up there) and, of course, barking at every passing car, dog, bicyclist — you get the idea.
 Dogproof your home, teach him what’s acceptable behavior and what’s not, and crate him when you can’t be there to supervise, especially during his curious puppyhood.
 A crate protects him from getting into trouble for being destructive, and it protects your belongings from destruction.
 When it comes to training, the Irish Terrier has a “What’s in it for me?” attitude.
 You’ve got to give him an incentive to do what you want, and if you don’t keep training fun and interesting, he’ll just ignore you.
 Training an Irish Terrier requires creativity, firmness, and positive reinforcement in the form of praise, play, and food rewards.
 He’s sensitive and won’t respond well to harsh treatment.
 Keep training sessions short, change them around a lot, and always end them when he’s done something well and you can praise him for it.